During World War I, hundreds of thousands of American children joined the U.S. School Garden Army and helped feed a hungry nation at war.

 The School Garden Army

 President Wilson decided to further link food security with national security by starting The U.S. Garden Army.
-It was funded by the War Department and a national curriculum was developed by the Bureau of Education.
+The War Department then funded it and the Bureau of Education developed a national curriculum.

 Its motto appeared in much of its literature: